acmilannesta/JReport/README.md

 String of main exposure variable name

 output
-String of path to store the output word file
+String of path to store the output word file.
+E.g., 'Table1.rtf' or 'Table1.doc'

 Value
 If output is not specified, a dataframe will be returned.
 Otherwise, a rtf file will be saved in the specified path.